 10. It is common among those with Bipolar Disorder to engage in high-risk sexual activities during manic states.

-11. Victims of childhood sexual abuse often repeat pattern of abuse in a subconscious attempt to gain control over their childhood trauma.
+11. Victims of childhood sexual abuse often repeat a pattern of abuse in a subconscious attempt to gain control over their childhood trauma.

-12. People who are questioning their own sexuality tend to engage in activities that are similar to a sexual addiction, but may not qualify as an actual addiction.
+12. People who are questioning their own sexuality tend to engage in activities that are similar to sexual addiction, but may not qualify as an actual addiction.

 13. People with Borderline Personality Disorder engage in unsafe sexual activities as a general pattern of self-injurious behavior.

 14. Men with Aspergers Syndrome often exhibit out-of-control sexual behaviors.

 15. The most common feeling that a partner with a sexual addiction has is betrayal.
 The most common feeling that an addict has is shame.